How to Fix a Frozen Air Conditioner

-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's slowly forming on the kitchen floor.
-Suddenly: Concern, stress, and that ”oh brother!” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – it's the air conditioner of all things.
-This can occur anywhere, from Calgary to Timbuktu, regardless of summer heat.
+Summer’s coming (as hard as it is to believe right now) and here’s an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that dreadful sound; drip… drip… drip.
+They turn their head to see the dog licking at a puddle that’s slowly forming on the kitchen floor.
+In a flash: Anxiety, stress, and that “how much will this cost?” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+No – it’s the air conditioner of all things.
+This can strike anywhere, from Calgary to Africa, regardless of weather.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Calgary area home.
 The two main reasons why the evaporator coil may freeze:

 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in effect 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C has morphed into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil will be unable to properly dissipate heat, and in essence ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C just turned into an old-school icebox.

-- Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
-Ensure the A/C system is completely OFF.
+- Turn the A/C completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+Just make sure the A/C system is completely OFF.

-- Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and verify that they are not blocked by furniture or drapes.
+- Check to ensure that the airflow around your system is unrestricted.
+Replace the furnace or air handler’s filter along with any return air filters.
+Open all the registers completely and confirm that they are not impeded by furniture or drapery.

 What Does it Cost to Repair?

-This can lead to a pricey repair.
-When your AC freezes over it can lead to a compressor replacement.
-Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Actually, many people are forced to choose between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive emergency.
+This can lead to an expensive repair.
+When your unit freezes over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Actually, many homeowners are forced to decide between installing a new system or repairing the old unit.
+If you act quickly and call a certified technician, you have better odds of having a less expensive job.

-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.